 Vehicles may get towed and impounded in Nevada because of illegal parking, car accidents, DUI, and other arrests.
-State allows impound yards to charge daily storage fees and to auction off a vehicle if the owner fails to retrieve it and pay the fees within a specified period of time.
+State law permits impound yards to charge daily storage fees and to auction off a vehicle if the owner fails to retrieve it and pay the fees within a specified period of time.

 Below our Las Vegas criminal defense attorneys explain the laws about towing a car in the state of Nevada:

 - 1. When can a vehicle be towed and impounded in Nevada?